solita/solita.github.com/_posts/2020-03-27-simulating-a-pandemic-with-elixir.md

 persons) communicating with each other sounds like a good opportunity to use Elixir.

-Additionally, we want to visualize the social graphs for persons.
+Additionally, we want to visualize the social graphs between people.
 GraphViz, also known by its markup language dot, is a piece of software designed for drawing graphs.
 It scales nicely into reasonable graph sizes.